TheQYD/picolator/README.md

 ## Media
-A video it it in action can be found here: https://youtu.be/5mOcTelc-4U
+A video it it in action can be found here(https://youtu.be/5mOcTelc-4U).

 The front.